 To fully grasp the relationship between loss of sense of smell and Parkinson's disease, it's essential to understand the olfactory system and the pathological changes that characterize Parkinson's.
 The olfactory system is a complex network that begins with specialized sensory neurons in the nasal cavity.
 These neurons detect odor molecules and transmit signals to the olfactory bulb, located at the base of the brain.
 From there, signals are relayed to other brain regions, including the amygdala and hippocampus, which are involved in emotional and memory processing, explaining why certain smells can evoke strong emotions and memories.

 Parkinson's disease is a neurodegenerative disorder characterized by the progressive loss of dopamine-producing neurons in the substantia nigra, a brain region critical for motor control.
-However, the disease's impact extends beyond the substantia nigra.
+That said, the disease's impact extends beyond the substantia nigra.
 Pathological hallmarks of Parkinson's, such as Lewy bodies—abnormal aggregates of alpha-synuclein protein—are found in various brain regions, including the olfactory bulb, even in the earliest stages of the disease.
 This suggests that the disease process begins well before motor symptoms become evident.

 The accumulation of alpha-synuclein in the olfactory bulb can disrupt the normal functioning of olfactory neurons, impairing their ability to detect and transmit odor signals effectively.
 This disruption can lead to a gradual decline in the sense of smell, often progressing from hyposmia to anosmia.
 Importantly, the degree of olfactory dysfunction often correlates with the severity of pathological changes in other brain regions affected by Parkinson's.